Mephedrone is a psychoactive drug that temporarily enhances mental function, physical function, or both. It is a synthetic stimulant.

 Mephedrone is a psychoactive drug.
 Psychoactive drugs produce distinctive emotional and social effects.
 The effects of mephedrone are similar to those of ecstasy (MDMA).
 It is an amphetamine and a cathinone.

-A study published in the British Journal of Pharmacology suggests that mephedrone has similar effects and hazards to MDMA.
-However, the study also states that the negative effects are potentially more severe.
+A study published in the British Journal of Pharmacology suggests that mephedrone has

 An amphetamine is a drug that stimulates the central nervous system (CNS).
 If used too much, it can be physically and psychologically addictive.